weyoss/redis-smq/docs/migrating-from-v6-to-v7.md

 })
 ```

 - When registering a message handler, the `consumer.consume()` method is now accepting 3 arguments: queue, messageHandler, and a callback.
+  The callback function now has a single argument (err).

 Before